ericsonga/APCSAReview/_sources/Unit7-ArrayList/ListParsonsPractice.rst

    :adaptive:
    :noindent:

-   The following program segment should be a class that adds some Strings of conversational phrases to List and then prints them out.
+   The following program segment should be a class that adds some Strings of conversational phrases to a List and then prints them out.
 But, the blocks have been mixed up and include <b>one extra block</b> that is not needed in a correct solution.
 Drag the needed code from the left to the right and put them in order with the correct indention so that the code would work correctly.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    import java.util.List;
    import java.util.ArrayList;
    =====
-   import java.util.List;
-   import java.util.Arraylist; #distractor
+   import java.util.List; #distractor
    =====
    public class ListTest {
    =====